brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 - Since no front-end was required for this project, when creating a new rails application, I configured it with the sole purpose of being  an API

-- If at a later date, a front-end was required, I would crete a seperate React application and have it query the Rails API to            retrieve/post back-end data
+- If at a later date, a front-end was required, I would create a separate React application and have it query the Rails API to            retrieve/post back-end data

 - When creating the rails application, I decided to use PostgreSQL as the primary database client.
-This is because PostgreSQL works well with Heroku, if this application had to be deployed.
+This is because PostgreSQL works well with Heroku if this application had to be deployed.
 Additionally, PostgreSQL is much better for a larger-scale application in comparison to the default rails database client, sqlite3

 - To make things simple for the user testing the application, I configured a seeds.rb file.
 This file populates the database with default values so that the user doesn't have to populate the database manually with mock data

-- A minor change I made to the application specification is that I allow user's to add a specified quantity of an item to their cart, rather than just one.
-This change better refelcts a real-world ecommerce experience
+- A minor change I made to the application specification is that I allow users to add a specified quantity of an item to their cart, rather than just one.
+This change better reflects a real-world e-commerce experience

-- Since a member from the Shopify team will be reviewing my code, I focused more towards readability rather than performance.
-Additionally, since this project was fairly small-scale, small differences in runtime efficency are negligible.
+- Since a member from the Shopify team will be reviewing my code, I focused more on readability rather than performance.
+Additionally, since this project was fairly small-scale, small differences in runtime efficiency are negligible.
 However, in a real-world, large-scale application, I understand how important it is to optimize runtime.
-Even a small efficency change on a large-scale system can make a massive difference in overall runtime.
+Even a small efficiency change on a large-scale system can make a massive difference in overall runtime.